FaizaIshfaq/Mini_PHP-Compiler/README.md

 # Mini_PHP-Compiler
-Mini PHP Compiler with Syntax, Lexical, and Symbol Table Implementation using automated tool LEX and YACC It is a case insensitive language.
+Mini PHP Compiler with Syntax, Lexical, and Symbol Table Implementation using automated tools LEX and YACC It is a case insensitive language.
 This project implements the following:
 1. Implement the lexical analysis phase.